 If you're a longtime fan of Luke Bryan, you might be familiar with the country star's rise to fame amid multiple family tragedies.
 He initially postponed moving to Nashville to follow his dreams after his older brother Chris passed away in a car accident, but the pain and loss didn't stop there.
 Bryan and family suffered another loss years later with the loss of Bryan's older sister Kelly and her husband, Ben Lee Chesire.

-Luke Bryan has decided to open up about how he has managed to find purpose throughout all of the unimaginable tragedies he's endured over the years in the upcoming docuseries on IMDB TV, Luke Bryan: My Dirt Road Diary.
+Luke Bryan opened up about how he has managed to find purpose throughout all of the unimaginable tragedies he's endured over the years in the IMDB TV docuseries Luke Bryan: My Dirt Road Diary.
 The CMA winner has learned to appreciate what he has because as he puts it, "we're not promised another day."

 Bryan's brother Chris passed away at the age of 26 in 1997.
 Then in 2006, Bryan's older sister Kelly died of natural causes at the age of 39.
 She was survived by her husband Lee, who passed away from a heart attack seven years later.
 Bryan and his wife Caroline Boyer welcomed their three children into their Tennessee home and have raised them ever since.
 The Bryan family grew from Luke, Caroline, and their two boys Thomas and Tatum, to include Jordan, Kris and Tilden Cheshire.

 "I've had so many tragedies in my life," Bryan told PEOPLE, "it's almost like you don't want to tell the story because you don't want to feel like you're out there craving sympathy."